michalbe/nes-tetris-ai/readme.md

 ### Running

 -   download Classic Tetris NES rom (I'm not sure about licensing of 30yo+ games, so I'm not including it in the repo.
-It's [very easy to find though](https://www.google.com/search?q=tetris+nes+rom&oq=tetris+nes+rom))
+It's [very easy to find though](https://www.google.com/search?q=tetris+nes+rom))
--   put it into `public/roms/tetris.nes`
+-   save it as `public/roms/tetris.nes`
 -   `npm i`
 -   `npm run start`